signalfx/gdi-specification/specification/opamp_datamodel.md

 agent "effective configuration" in OpAmp payloads.
 We have made this distinction because the two approaches are not fully interoperable.
-Put another way, there is no complete way to smoothly translate environment configs into yaml, nor is there a way to represent all declarative confing yaml as environment variables.
+Put another way, there is no complete way to smoothly translate environment configs into yaml, nor is there a way to represent all declarative config yaml as environment variables.
 For reference, see [this comment](https://github.com/open-telemetry/opentelemetry-specification/issues/3967#issuecomment-2813435817) in